subbyte/subXMonad/README.md

 # subXMonad

-Configuration for XMonad.
-Keep it simple, stupid (KISS): focusing on window management, no status bar, no trayer.
+Configuration for XMonad with the KISS principle in mind: focusing on window management, no status bar, no trayer.

 #### My Needs
 - Working in office: